-Small Business Saturday 2020 is coming up on November 28, and this year’s event could look different than it has in the past.
-With the recent rise in online shopping — along with the challenges of in-person shopping — participating small-business owners may need to adapt their strategies for the day.
-This year has presented a series of obstacles for small businesses across the country, but if you prepare for Small Business Saturday in advance, you can help set your business up for a successful day.
-And that can help position your company for a profitable winter holiday season and a strong finish to 2020.
+Small Business Saturday 2022 is coming up on November 26.
+With the recent rise in online shopping, participating small-business owners may need to adapt their strategies for the day.
+If you prepare for Small Business Saturday in advance, you can help set your business up for a successful day.
+And that can help position your company for a profitable winter holiday season and a strong finish to 2022.

 As online shopping rates continue to increase, many small-business owners are moving their businesses online in order to better meet their customers’ needs.
 Here are some online shopping statistics that illustrate just how much consumer trends are shifting: